Liberal Democrats (UK): Economic and social welfare policy

 The 1999 membership survey found that most favoured free markets and individual responsibility; they were nevertheless split on whether or not they regarded private enterprise as the best way to solve economic problems.
 Most were against either further privatisation or further nationalisation, although they were overwhelmingly favourable to increasing taxation and government spending.
 The membership was also heavily against additional restrictions on trade unions.

 Liberal Democrat policy has generally been favourable to social welfare spending.
 During the 2000s, the party made pledges for major investment into health, education, and public services.
 In 1995, the party announced a plan to put £2 billion into education, including nursery places for under fives, while its 2005 manifesto included a commitment to use £1.5 billion to decrease class sizes in schools.
 In the 2000s, the party also pledged to abolish tuition fees for university students, and in the build-up to the 2010 general election, Clegg pledged that under a Lib Dem government this would be achieved over six years.
 In 2004, it pledged to add £25 a week to the state pension for people over the age of 75.
 In 2003, it outlined plans for devolving control of schools to local councils.

 In the mid-1990s and early 2000s, it stated that such increases in education spending would be funded through higher taxes.
 These included a 50% tax on those earning over £100,000 a year, and raising the basic rate of income tax by one penny in the pound.
 In 2003, the party's conference approved plans for a local income tax of 3.5 pence in the pound that would replace council tax; the party believed that this would result in 70% of the population paying less tax.
 In 2006, the party abandoned its plans for a 50% tax on the highest earners, and also put forward plans to cut income tax but balance the books by increasing tax on air travel and introducing a carbon tax.

 Under Clegg, the party emphasised lowering taxes rather than raising them; it stated that a 4 pence reduction in the basic rate tax could be permitted by finding £20 billion savings in Whitehall.
 This measure was opposed by the left of the party.
 Amid the 2008 recession, Clegg called for £20 billion cuts to state spending, to be funded by measures like reducing the number of people eligible for tax credits and scrapping road building schemes.
 In its 2010 manifesto, it pledged to end income taxes for those earning under £10,000 a year, something it introduced through the Cameron coalition government.
 Also in 2010, it stated that it would halve the national deficit over the course of four years.
 It had also specified that it would oppose any increases in VAT, although when in coalition announced an increase in VAT to 20%.

+The party's 2024 manifesto stated that it would reduce the wait for the first payment of Universal Credit from five weeks to five days.